-If you're traveling to Phoenix or Scottsdale in late November, whether you're celebrating Thanksgiving with family or friends or just happen to be there this time of year for a business trip, there's plenty of festive celebrations, attractions, and things to do in the area this holiday season.
+If you're traveling to Phoenix or Scottsdale in late November, whether you're celebrating Thanksgiving with family or friends or just happen to be there this time of year for a business trip, there are plenty of festive celebrations, attractions, and things to do in the area this holiday season.

-From Thanksgiving Day Turkey Trots to the opening holiday lighting ceremonies for some of the area's biggest attractions, Greater Phoenix has something for everyone to do on Thanksgiving Day, so even if you're just in town on a business trip, you can do something other than sitting in your hotel room watching television if you happen to be in town for this annual tradition.
+From Thanksgiving Day Turkey Trots to the opening holiday lighting ceremonies for some of the area's biggest attractions, Greater Phoenix has something for everyone to do on Thanksgiving Day, so even if you're just in town on a business trip, you can do something other than sitting in your hotel room.

 Explore the following article and discover some of the Thanksgiving Day celebrations Phoenix has to offer—or just some of the great area attractions open during the holiday—so you can plan your upcoming trip to this thriving Arizona city.